 They live about 30 years.

-Become a friend of kalaweit and adopt a gibbon!
+Become a friend of kalaweit and sponsor a gibbon!

 Gibbons are disappearing because their forest is being destroyed to plant oil palm treesA palm tree, native to Africa, which produces fruit used for oil, food and cosmetic products.
 Palm oil is used in many products: Nutella, crisps, cookies, cereals, soaps, ice cream, toothpaste, in gasoline in cars … To save the gibbons refuse products that contain palm oil!

 By avoiding wasting paper, tissues, toilet paper, you can also protect the forest.

 Wawa, which means “gibbon” in Indonesian, was born on March 18, 2006 in Pararawen, on the island of Borneo in Indonesia.
 He is a small male gibbon who has not yet found his mate …

 Over the years, he saw his forest disappear and oil palms appear everywhere he lived, but, alas, he could not live in the palms because there was no food … he had to protect his forest to survive!